wp-plugins/woocommerce-pay-per-post/readme.txt

 This outputs an unordered list of the posts that can be purchased by a user.

 = Requirements =
 This plugin DOES require WooCommerce to be installed and active.
-I have tested this with the latest version to date version 2.1.9
+I have tested this with the latest version to date Version 2.4.5.

 == Installation ==
 1. Activate the plugin through the `Plugins` menu in WordPress